Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 It will also be updated for bug fixes (mainly in formatting) as they become know to me.

-The current version(1.7) has been compiled from the 9.01 stable release using "Make docset" V3.0" (see below) This version returned syntax collaring to the examples as well as enabled links for "Associations" entries.
+The current version(1.7.1) has been compiled from the 9.01 stable release using "Make docset V3.1" (see below) This version returned syntax coloring to the examples as well as enabled links for "Associations" entries.

 ## To generate your own docset